 - Finally, do natural oil and gas seepages modify the chemical evolutions of DIC and oxygen in the Gulf of Mexico?
 In other words, whether the DO consumption to DIC generation ratio in the Gulf of Mexico is clearly different from other U.S. Atlantic ocean margins.

-Dr. Cai’s and Dr. Hu’s research, which included 9 outreach products and activities, resulted in 26 peer-reviewed publications to date and 4 datasets being submitting to the GoMRI Information and Data Cooperative (GRIIDC), which are/will be available to the public.
+Dr. Cai’s and Dr. Hu’s research, which included 9 outreach products and activities, resulted in 8 peer-reviewed publications and 4 datasets being submitting to the GoMRI Information and Data Cooperative (GRIIDC), which are/will be available to the public.
 Dr. Cai and Dr. Hu engaged 3 PhD and 5 Masters students over the award period.
 Significant outcomes of his research according to GoMRI Research Theme are highlighted below.

 - Finished synthesizing multiple years of data (hydrographic, nutrients, total dissolved oxygen or DO, total dissolved inorganic carbon or DIC and total alkalinity or TA) using an improved extended optimum multi-parameter (OMP) analysis.
 Dr. Jianhong Xue was the main person working on this effort, and regular teleconferences were made between her and Cai, Hu and Huang to discuss the progress.
 The main purposes of this effort were to constrain the relative rates of respiration and biogeochemical patterns and elemental ratios in bottom waters from spring to summer.
 Dr. Cai’s team found that the DIC, released from bottom water through organic carbon remineralization via aerobic respiration and denitrification, increased steadily from April to July, peaked in August, and dropped slightly in September.
 This temporal pattern reflects an increase of organic carbon (OC) supply from the plume and the subsequent DIC release through OC respiration.
 They also found that Corg/N/P/-O2 remineralization ratios generally followed the Redfield ratio of